You may also be interested in the following books:

 New to this edition is a discussion of Percy Shelley’s role in contributing to the first draft of the novel.
 Recent scholarship has provoked considerable interest in the degree to which Percy Shelley contributed to Mary Shelley’s original text, and this edition’s updated introduction discusses this scholarship.
 A new appendix also includes Lord Byron’s “A Fragment” and John William Polidori’s The Vampyre, works that are engaging in their own right and that also add further insights into the literary context of Frankenstein.

-The Broadview Edition of Frankenstein is also available in a package with the Online Critical Edition of the novel; click here for more information.
+The Broadview Edition of Frankenstein is also available in a package with an Online Critical Edition, a companion website offering a selection of key scholarly essays on the novel, background information on literary theory, and other helpful student resources.
+Click here for more information.

 “This is the best, the most thoughtful advanced school edition of Frankenstein ever done.
 The text is well-edited, the introduction is thorough, and the collection of contextual documents could hardly be improved.” — Jerome McGann, University of Virginia